sentenial/developer-docs/pages/prodNuapay/np_representfaileddds.md

 * `representationFee` (not allowed for Bacs)
 * `endToEndId`

 {% include important.html content="If you do not specify a re-presentation date or fee, the default values will be taken from your organisation's Nuapay configuration.
 These settings are configured at the Scheme level for your business."%}

+{% include idempotency.html %}

 {% include swagger_np.html %}